 Income Tax

-As a company director, you are normally classed as an employee for tax purposes, so you will have to register your company as an employer and operate Pay As You Earn (PAYE) as part of your payroll.
-You will be required to pay Income Tax and Class 1 National Insurance contributions (NIC) through PAYE on the wages you receive from the company.
+As a company director, you are normally classed as an employee for tax purposes, so you will need to register your company as an employer and operate Pay As You Earn (PAYE) as part of your payroll.

 Employee’s National Insurance